 What is the Early Start Denver Model?

-The Early Start Denver Model uses a model that combines Applied Behaviour Analysis (ABA) approaches with developmental techniques.
+The Early Start Denver Model combines Applied Behaviour Analysis (ABA) approaches with developmental techniques.

 Other common names for this therapy include the Denver Model.